 Are you a community-minded sponsor?

 The Pako Farmers Market grew from a bunch of friends who wanted to be able to buy better food, made by locals, more easily, more often.
-Before we knew it, we were a real organisation, the Barwon Fair Food Network. and, with all of us pitching in to get things started, we kicked things off for our first market in October 2017.
+Before we knew it, we were a real organisation, the Barwon Fair Food Network. and, with all of us pitching in to get things started, we kicked things off for our first market in October 2017 at the Ashby Primary School, Geelong West.

 The benefits of local food are enormous, from health to jobs to community connection; from cultural heritage to lower emissions to soil improvement; and lots of other benefits in between.

 Through the Pako Farmers Market, we'll be reaching thousands of people to give them some of those benefits.
-The market's wonderful location at Ashby Primary School, a stone's throw from busy Pakington St, will give us access to people who may have never visited a real farmers market before, and we are thrilled to know that we'll be introducing them to some of the best, healthiest food they may have ever eaten.
+The market's location on busy Pakington St will give us access to people who may have never visited a real farmers market before, and we are thrilled to know that we'll be introducing them to some of the best, healthiest food they may have ever eaten.
 We're also really excited to think that busy people living in the middle of town will connect with the farmers who feed them, something that's almost unheard of in a time when some people think that chocolate milk is brown because it comes from brown cows, and that tomatoes grow all year round.
 (Seriously, that's a thing.)

 We'd love your help